makischu/DimplexDHW_4PV/README.md

 - the heat pump primarly heats water at the bottom (where it is colder; also good for efficiency)
 - once the heated water at the bottom reaches the top temperature, it raises to the top. from that moment, temperatures increase similarly
 - the power consumption is state- and temperature-dependent.
 The hotter, the more power is drawn from the line.
 - the integrated power estimation fits external measurement well!
 Dimplex modelled the temperature-dependency astonishingly well. (ok, obviously it is a minor bug that they use the top temperature instead of bottom temperature.)
-In idle state the estimation is 0, and in fact my measurement device also reads 0.0 Watt (without the Shelly)!
+In idle state the estimation is 0, and my measurement device also reads 0 Watt (read: something below its resolution).
 So in general the external power measurement is dispensable (an energy estimate could be gained by integration).

 ## Accessing the heating rod